 Saline implants are filled with sterilized salt water once the shells are in place inside the body.
-If the implants leak, they will collapse and the saline will be naturally absorbed and expelled by the body without any health risks.
+If the implants leak, they will collapse and the saline will be naturally absorbed by the body without any health risks.
 The remaining silicone shell will need to be removed by Dr. Levine and a new implant can replace it at that time.

 Silicone implants are pre-filled with a smooth, cohesive gel.
 They look and feel the closest to natural breast tissue.
 However, if they rupture, they will not collapse and the gel will remain within the shell or in the breast.
 Most ruptures occur without any symptoms.
 These are known as “silent ruptures.”